 Side note: Your paper still might bubble some but will be smooth after it dries as long as the surface underneath is smooth.

 This project only took me about 30 minutes and was under $5.
 I love how it turned out and now my dresser (actually, it’s my husband’s) doesn’t compete with the other patterns in the room.
+I’ve also done something similar with peel and stick wallpaper and got fantastic results!

 Do you have a piece of furniture in need of a makeover?
 Would you try decoupage?
 Have you tried other makeovers that don’t require painting?